 - News Report: Write a news report about something relevant to your brand.

-- Personal Story: Tell a personal story which shares a lesson with the reader.
+- Personal Story: Tell a personal story that shares a lesson with the reader.

 - Polarising Post: Take a side and share your opinion on an issue within your niche market or on a topic related to your brand.